Categories

 Uno All Wild – 10-20 minutes

 This is a variation of UNO where all of the cards are wild cards.
-It’s a bit dizzying that you can have a whole handful of skip a turns or pick up 4, but the silliness is part of the appeal for our boys.
+It’s a bit dizzying that you can have a whole handful of ‘skip-a-turn’ cards or ‘pick up 4’ cards, but the silliness is part of the appeal for our boys.

-Usually a round or two is enough and we’re ready to move onto something else, but for an UNO lover, this variation is a lot of fun.
+Usually, a round or two is enough and we’re ready to move on to something else, but for an UNO game lover, this variation is a lot of fun.

 Uno all wild card game review for camping